gparyani/hacktx-dj-requests-server/README.md

-# hacktx-dj-requests-server
+# DJ Request
-Basic app to send DJ requests from a phone app to the DJ.
-This contains the server app.
-May be incomplete.
+Basic app to send DJ requests from an android app to the DJ.
+Currently phone to phone instead of phone to PC.